 Stefanie has sought Tap Dance as a form of expression that links her to a story of America in which it’s characters speak truth to power in the most creative of ways.

 Dancers Stefanie has had the pleasure to learn from, sometimes befriend and always be inspired by: Dianne Walker, Jimmy Slyde, Lane Alexander, Allana Radecki, Sharon Arslanian, Claire O’Donnell, Wyatt Jackson, Heather Cornell, Buster Brown, Ted Levy, Josh Hilberman, Pamela Raff, Levaughn Robinson, Cholly Atkins, Savion Glover, Roxane Butterfly, Max Pollak, Rod Ferrone, Brenda Buffalino, Guillem Alonso…

-…and including her tap dancing companions of past and present: Stefan Harris, Sherry Haines-Salerno, Rose Sinclair, Suzanne Bouffard, Jill Braverman, and Shannon Sullivan.
+…and including her creative tap dancing companions of past and present: Stefan Harris, Sherry Haines-Salerno, Rose Sinclair, Suzanne Bouffard, Jill Braverman, and Shannon Sullivan.